aws-amplify/docs/cli/init.md

 9. Choose `Next: Tagging`, attach tags if you wish (optional).
 10. Choose `Next: Review`.
 11. Choose `Create User`.
 12. Click `Download .csv` to download a copy of the credentials.
-You can optionally copy paste the Access key ID and Secret Access Key and store it in a safe location.
+You can optionally copy paste the Access Key ID and Secret Access Key and store it in a safe location.
 These credentials would be used in a later section.

 ##### 2.3 Assign MFA device (Optional)
-This must be setup if the Biz Corp selected to `Require MFA` when creating the role.
-This needs to be setup by the Dev Corp users and in their respective AWS account.<br/>
+This must be set up if the Biz Corp selected to `Require MFA` when creating the role.
+This needs to be set up by the Dev Corp users and in their respective AWS account.<br/>
-We are using virtual MFA device, such as	the Google Authenticator app, in this example.
+We are using a virtual MFA device, such as the Google Authenticator app, in this example.

 1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
 2. In the navigation pane of the console, choose `Users` and select the user created above in 2.2.
-3. Select the `Security credentials` tab.
+3. Select the `Security Credentials` tab.
-4. Next to `Assigned MFA device` label, choose the `Manage` option.
+4. Next to the `Assigned MFA device` label, choose the `Manage` option.
 5. In the Manage MFA Device wizard, choose `Virtual MFA device`, and then choose `Continue`.
 7. Choose `Show QR code` if the MFA app supports QR code, and scan the QR code from your virtual device(Google Authenticator app in our case), if not, choose `Show secret key` and type it into the MFA app.
 8. In the MFA code 1 box, type the one-time password that currently appears in the virtual MFA device.
 Wait for the device to generate a new one-time password.
 Then type the second one-time password into the MFA code 2 box.
 Then choose Assign MFA.